Systems Neurobiology Laboratory

 The ability to respond to environmental stimuli, such as avoiding a predator or approaching a food source, with appropriate choices is critical for survival.
 There are two classes of motivated behaviors: seeking pleasure and avoiding pain.
 Although most animals are capable of learning to associate either positive or negative valence to environmental cues to help them thrive, we are only beginning to understand the neural circuit mechanisms governing the formation, retrieval or extinction of an associative memory.

-Pioneered use of projection-specific optogenetic manipulations for the study of neural circuits and behavior.
+Tye pioneered the use of projection-specific optogenetic manipulations for the study of neural circuits and behaviors related to anxiety and social interaction.

-Discovered how distinct amygdala circuits can increase or decrease anxiety-related behavior and social interactions.
+Using these advanced imaging techniques, the Tye lab discovered how distinct amygdala circuits can increase or decrease anxiety-related behavior and social interactions.
+Manipulating certain circuits could lead to treatments for neuropsychiatric disorders.